mnieber/dodo-commands/doc/dodo-command.rst

 The docker decorator
 ====================

-If the "docker" decorator is used and the ``${/DOCKER/enabled}`` configuration value is true, then all command lines will be prefixed with ``/usr/bin/docker run`` and related docker arguments:
+If the "docker" decorator is used, then all command lines will be prefixed with ``/usr/bin/docker run`` and related docker arguments:

 #. ``decorated.docker_options`` is a list of ``(key, value)`` tuples that are added as docker options.
 Use this mechanism to give a name to the running docker container: